artheus/swaggable/README.md

 # Swaggable

-Simple language to generate larger swagger specs for code generation
+Simple language to generate larger swagger specs for code generation.

+The idea behind this is to create a minimal model definition for a CRUD api (incl api-client) which will expand into a larger specification which will act as the base for code generation.
+This way, people won't have to write much for just creating a simple Restful CRUD API service.

 # Swaggable syntax